-Sydney: China is hoping to have a cricket team ready to make it to the World Twenty20, with the government stating that helping players to qualify for the 2019 World (50-over) Cup is a "priority".
+Sydney, Oct.
+28 (ANI): China is hoping to have a cricket team ready to make it to the 20/20 World Cup, with the government stating that helping players to qualify for the 2019 World (50-over) Cup is a "priority".

 Their dinkum Aussie mate Brian Freedman said their enthusiasm bowled everyone over, adding that China would one day field a competitive team.